foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 ## Step 1 - Programmer 2 clones the repo

-1. Programme 2 creates their own local version
+1. Make sure both teammates have a cloned, so you each have a local version on your own computer

     ```sh
     $ git clone 'PASTE THE URL OF YOUR REPOSITORY HERE'